 Lachenalia is a genus with bulbs in the Hyacinthaceae family found in Namibia and South Africa.
-There are around 110 species (80 of those are found in the Cape region.)
-Most of these have a dormancy period and grow new roots each year.
-Lachenalia species O-P are found on this page.
+There are around 133 species.
+A complete illustrated systematic monograph of this genus by Graham Duncan, The Genus Lachenalia, was published in 2012.
+Lachenalia species o-p are found on this page.

 Lachenalia obscura Schltr. ex G.D.Duncan grows on stony karroid flats from Namaqualand to the Karoo.
 Growing from 6 to 38 cm high, it has 1 to 2 leaves and bell-shaped flowers that are sessile to subsessile and cream to brownish blue, sometimes with magenta tips.
 Anthers are included.
 Flowering occurs between June and October.
 The first photo was taken by Mary Sue Ittner September 2006 near Middelpos in the Roggeveld and the next two by Cameron McMaster in the same area at another time.
 The fourth photo is from Rod Saunders.
 The last photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

-Lachenalia orchioides (L.) Ait. var. orchioides is the most widespread variety.
+Lachenalia orchioides ssp. orchioides is the most widespread variety.
 It has sessile greenish yellow sweetly smelling cylindrical flowers with the anthers included.
 The flowers fade to dull red as they mature.
 The first photo was taken by Rachel Saunders, the second by Cameron McMaster taken near Napier in the Overberg and the next two by Alan Horstmann.
 The last photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

 Lachenalia orthopetala Jacq. has grass-like leaves that are fleshy with a deep central channel and upward facing white bell-shaped flowers with very distinctive dark brown gibbosities adding contrast.
 The peduncle is also a contrasting deep maroon which helps set off the white flowers.
 This late blooming species is very similar to Lachenalia contaminata .
 Some of the description from Don Journet.
 It grows in clay soils in the Northwest and Southwest Cape and blooms in spring.
 The first two photos by Mary Sue Ittner of plants grown from seed and blooming in Northern California in April.
 The last photo was taken in habitat in the Western Cape by Andrew Harvie.

-Lachenalia pallida is found on clay flats in large colonies in the Northwest and Southwest Cape.
+Lachenalia pallida Aiton is found on clay flats in large colonies in the Northwest and Southwest Cape.
 In Graham Duncan's 2012 book he proposed including Lachenalia gillettii W.F.Barker, Lachenalia pustulata Jacq., and Lachenalia unicolor Jacq. in this species.
 It is found on clay flats in large colonies in the Northwest and Southwest Cape.
 The oblong-campanulate flowers are cream to dark yellow with brown or green markings, fading to dull red.
 Flowering occurs between August and October.
 Photo 1 was taken by Doug Westfall and 2-3 by Mary Sue Ittner.
 It is a good species for naturalizing.
 Photo 4-5 were taken by Nhu Nguyen at the UC Botanical Garden.
 The last photo was taken by Cameron McMaster near Darling in the southwest Cape September 2011.

 Lachenalia pustulata Jacq. was proposed to be included in Lachenalia pallida Aiton in Graham Duncan's 2012 book.
 It is a species of the southwest Cape that is often found growing in large colonies in heavy soil.
 It grows from 15 to 35 cm and has narrowly bell-shaped flowers on long pedicels in shades of cream, blue, or pink with green or brownish markings.
 Duncan states it is scented although Arnold Trachtenberg who furnished photos 1-3 detects no scent.
 Photos 4-5 from Mary Sue Ittner.
-It is very similar to Lachenalia unicolor.
+It is very similar to Lachenalia unicolor Jacq.